 - At the Organizational Units step of the wizard, select organizational units that must be scanned for discovered computers.

 This step of the wizard is available if at the Active Directory Discovery step you have selected the Select from organizational units option.

-- Click a link in the Locations column for the necessary department.
+- Click a link in the Locations column for the necessary company.

-- In the Locations window, click an organizational unit link for the necessary department location.
+- In the Locations window, click an organizational unit link for the necessary company location.

 - In the Organizational Units window, select check boxes next to units that must be included to the discovery scope.

 If you want to include a folder and all underlying subfolders to the discovery scope, right-click the check box and click Select all.

 - In the Organizational Units window, click OK.

 - At the Discovery Filters step of the wizard, choose what filters you want to enable for discovery.